Code-Institute-Submissions/SteveMiller7-Bad_Dog_Portfolio_1_JanResub/README.md

 ## Compaitibility testing

+The site was tested on various devices including:
+- iPhone
+- Macbook Pro
+- iMac and iPad
-The site was tested on various devices including iPhone, Macbook Pro, iMac and iPad.
-I also tested it on Google Chrome Dev Tools.
+- I also tested it on Google Chrome Dev Tools.

 ## Performance Testing